jonathanwangg/WeatherWizard/README.md

 # WeatherWizard
 Determine the 5-day weather forecast for a city by simply searching for it!
+This application will show current temperature, maximum temperature, minimum temperature as well as the forecast for 5 days in your current city or whichever city you want to search for.

 Technologies Used:
 - TypeScript
 - HTML
-- CSS
 - jQuery
 - Bootstrap